-- available applications/programs for the creation and recording of their assessment projects. - Students require a personal SD card or USB which works with their devise. - Students need to demonstrate safe and responsible use of all technology and equipment. - Students must have permission to be filmed and photographed for the purposes of analysing and sharing works in progress, performance and production work.
+- Students will use their iPads for wide reading/viewing, research and use available technologies for the creation and recording of their assessment. - Students need to demonstrate safe and responsible use of all technology and equipment. - Students must have permission to be filmed and photographed for the purposes of analysing and sharing works in progress, performance and production work.

 Students who perform well and work safely in Year 9 will have the opportunity to study Music as an elective in Year 10.
-In Years 11 and 12 students may elect to study General Music (Yr 11-12); Extension Music (Yr 12 only); or Applied Music in Practice (Yr 11-12).
+In Years 11 and 12 students may elect to study General Music (Years 11 and 12); Extension Music (Year 12 only); or Applied Music in Practice (Years 11 and 12).